Skip to main content

 Heceta Head Lighthouse, Yachats, Oregon

 This upscale take on the lighthouse experience is for the more mature crowd — kids ages 10 and older are welcome — but it’s definitely worth it.
 Dating to 1894 and still in operation, Heceta Head Lighthouse is perched on a cliff 205 feet above the Pacific Ocean on the central Oregon coast.
-It’s reported to be the most photographed lighthouse in the country.
+It’s reported to be one of the most photographed lighthouses in the country.

-The adjacent Heceta Lighthouse Bed & Breakfast offers six rooms for rent in the lightkeeper’s cottage, with a queen and extra twin beds available in each.
-Guests are treated to a variety of indulgent experiences, from the seven-course breakfast to nighttime stargazing strolls to the lighthouse.
+The adjacent Heceta Lighthouse Bed & Breakfast offers six rooms for rent in the lightkeeper’s cottage, with a queen bed in each and extra twin beds available.
+Guests are offered a variety of indulgent experiences, from the seven-course breakfast to nighttime stargazing strolls to the lighthouse.
 Grown-ups can enjoy the wine and cheese social and stunning views on the wraparound porch.
-Check out the tours at the house’s interpretive center, and venture out to explore everything the central Oregon coast has to offer — including sea lion caves, sand dune buggies, aquariums and more.
+Check out the tours at the house’s interpretive center, and venture out to explore everything the central Oregon coast has to offer — including sea lion cavessand dune buggies, aquariums and more.
 (Pro tip: Pronounce the name of the town “Yah-hots.”)